Dr. Stephen McMullin

 He has written articles for both scholarly and popular journals and has presented numerous papers at academic conferences.
 Recent peer-reviewed articles have been published in Implicit Religion, Review of Religious Research, Review of the Social Scientific Study of Religion, and the Journal of Pastoral Care and Counselling.
 His research on church decline has been highlighted in several publications including Christianity Today and The Huffington Post.
 He served as the program chair for the 2011 annual meeting of the Society for the Scientific Study of Religion in Milwaukee.
 In keeping with his focus on congregational renewal, his current sociological research focuses on the effects of digital media in congregations.
 In his sociological research at seminaries in Canada and the United States, he has studied how best to prepare church leaders to respond effectively to victims of domestic violence.
 He is a member of the Religion and Violence Research Team at the Muriel McQueen Fergusson Centre for Family Violence Research at UNB.

-He is married to Rosalie, who is a deacon at RiverCross church and an instructor in the Engineering Technologies department at the Saint John campus of the New Brunswick Community College.
+He is married to Rosalie, who is an instructor in the Engineering Technologies department at the Saint John campus of the New Brunswick Community College.
 They have two grown children, Nancy and Kevin.

 Contact Dr. Stephen McMullin